Policy Innovation Memoranda

 President Barack Obama expanded the Merida Initiative beyond its original military scope but, CFR Senior Fellow Shannon O'Neil notes, implementation will require concerted efforts in both bilateral diplomacy and domestic policy.

-See more in Mexico; Latin America and the Caribbean; Politics and Strategy
+See more in Mexico; Americas; Politics and Strategy

 Weak rule of law in the developing world deprives countless people of legal rights and economic opportunity.
 Bridging the public, private, and nonprofit sectors, a global trust could build developing nations' capacity to implement the rule of law, improving human rights and economic outcomes at little cost.